varyoo/coredns/middleware/dnstap/README.md

 ./dnstap -u /tmp/dnstap.sock -y
 ```

-There is a buffer, expect at least 13 requests before the server sends its dnstap messages to
+There is a buffer, expect at least 13 requests before the server sends its dnstap messages to the socket.
-though socket.